kliao12/kliao12.github.io/_pages/projects.md

 [Biostat 653 Report Here](https://github.com/kliao12/kliao12.github.io/blob/master/files/653_Final_Project_Paper.pdf)

-## Bayesian Inference Project: Analyzing Bike Rental Data using a Bayesian Framework
+## Bayesian Inference: Analyzing Bike Rental Data using a Bayesian Framework
 * Synopsis: We wanted to identify factors affecting the number of bike rentals in Washington DC.
 Using a bayesian framework, we implemented a poisson regression with a spike and slab prior to perform variable selection by inspecting the posterior means for each predictor.